-The number of other Council employees receiving more than £50,000 remuneration for the year are shown in the table below.
+The number of other Council employees receiving more than £50,000 remuneration for the year are shown in the table to the right.
 In line with the relevant regulations, the table excludes the senior officers listed in the previous table.